Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classification.md

 For the iris dataset, recall our observation that data points were more likely to belong to the same class if they were nearby.
 Our hope is that this is true for other datasets, that elements from the same class will have feature vectors that are close in *n*-dimensional space.
 If so, we can classify a data point whose class is *unknown* by determining which data points with *known* classification it is near.

-<span style="color:red">**STOP:**</span> Consider the point with unknown class (gray) in the figure below.
+**STOP:** Consider the point with unknown class (gray) in the figure below.
 Should it be assigned to the class of the green points or to the class of the blue points?
 Why?
 {: .notice--primary}

 [![image-center](../assets/images/600px/knn_neighborhood.png){: .align-center}](../assets/images/knn_neighborhood.png)